Huxley Faculty Research

 - Research interests focus on the interaction of Earth systems and societal energy use.
 I employ net energy analysis, life cycle assessment and GIS to explore the energy and environmental impacts of energy resources and technologies.

-Assistant Professor.
+Associate Professor.
 BS (horticulture), Eastern Kentucky University, MS (plant pathology), West Virginia University, and PhD (botany), Miami University

 - Courses in Ecological Restoration, Ecosystem Management, Biostatistics, Wetland and Forest Ecology

 - Research Interests include the development of protocols for large-scale plant establishment after industrial and natural disturbances.
 Foci include: 1) the influence of planting methods on beneficial microbial interactions during plant establishment 2) the interference of plant and microbial growth by invasive species and 3) the ecology and disease susceptibility of native trees used in habitat restoration.

 Professor.
 BA (biology), University of California/San Diego; MS (natural resources conservation) and PhD (natural resources, policy and planning), Cornell University